adhuliya/span/README.md

 ## How is a C program converted to SPIR?

-SPAN uses a special Clang/LLVM based tool `slang` which converts an input C program into a Clang AST, which is then visited and serialized to SPIR using the specification in `spir.proto` protobuf file.
+SPAN uses the Clang/LLVM based tool `slang` which converts an input C program into a Clang AST, which is then visited and serialized to SPIR using the specification in `spir.proto` protobuf file.
 The output of `slang` is a binary/text protobuf message that becomes an input